flameydev/first-plugins/docs/beginner-guide.md

 	"My First Plugin!")
 ```

+> [!TIP]
+> You can add multiple buttons to the same toolbar!
+Just make sure to reference each one seperately.

 ### 1.4 Button Functionality

 The button we created in 1.3 behaves somewhat similar to GUI Buttons, like TextButton or ImageButton.